SCAT, SMiLE & E-PISTLES (scroll below)

 Call out for communication from the far & wise:

-Please Contact Midnight Dread or Webmaster Midday Dread at: gratefuljedi@midnightdread.com
+Please Contact Midnight Dread or Webmaster at: midnightdread@gmail.com

 I and I get great E-pistles, i.e. letters via e-mail from listeners near and far.
 Here's a great series of interesting correspondence from 'reggaemylitis' carriers who first got the bug when listening to Midnight Dread on The Quake twenty years ago or at my Kennel Club VJ shows.
 I & I look forward to hearing from other folks who were inspired by the late night sounds and music in general.
-Thanks to Paul Ben-Itzak, Frank Sanchez, Joshua Joshua & Manna Brooks for this set.
+Thanks to Jahn J, Nathaniel Mackell, Frank Sanchez, Joshua Joshua, Manna Brooks & others for the kind words.
 Manna checked out the radio playlist archive and got busy time-traveling after receiving his first massive order of cds from 1984 off this website.
 Look for other E-pistles to Duppy in this space from time to more time.

 To: gratefuljedi@midnightdread.com